Contributing to Mitiq#

 Development environment#

-3. Set up a local version of the Mitiq repository.
-To do this you will need to use git which is a version control system.
-If you’re unfamiliar, check out the docs, and learn about what the typical git workflow looks like.
+2. Clone the Mitiq repository.
+If you are unfamiliar with git, check out the docs, and learn about what the typical git workflow looks like.

 What follows are recommendations/requirements to keep in mind while contributing.